 4) Language and reading skills

-Sounds of alphabets, letter recognition by letter matching games, story time, art are examples.
+Sounds of the alphabet, letter recognition by letter matching games, story time, and art are examples.

 Benefit – Helps in developing language and basic reading skills.